-Episode 17: Finney (Andrea Aufder Heyde): Listen to the podcast by clicking here.
+Episode 17: Finney (Andrea Aufder Heyde)

 Are you interested in learning more about the Iditarod Teacher on the Trail program?
 This is the episode for you.
 Join us as we talk with Andrea “Finney” Aufder Heyde on this episode of Husky Talk.
 Finney was the first ever Iditarod Teacher on the Trail.
 Listen as she talks with us about the program and her experience on the trail.